Luigi Cadorna: Post-war

 After the war, the Italian government held an inquiry to investigate the defeat at Caporetto.
 It was published in 1919 and was highly critical of Cadorna, at that time a bitter man busy with writing his own memoirs.
 Cadorna claimed that he had no responsibility for the defeat, despite fleeing to Padua during the battle and abandoning the entire Italian Second Army to its fate.
 Nevertheless, he was made a Field Marshal (Maresciallo d'Italia) in 1924 after Benito Mussolini seized power.

 Cadorna died in Bordighera in 1928.

 Personal reputation

-Several historians record Cadorna as an unimaginative martinet who was ruthless with his troops and dismissive of his country's political authorities.
+Opinions on Cadorna vary significantly.
+Some historians record Cadorna as an unimaginative martinet who was ruthless with his troops and dismissive of his country's political authorities.
 David Stevenson, Professor of International History at the London School of Economics, describes him as earning "opprobrium as one of the most callous and incompetent of First World War commanders."
-In manner he appeared a reserved and aristocratic officer of the old-fashioned Piedmontese school.
+Critics of Cadorna describe him as a general leading multiple and consecutive failed attacks, causing a large number of casualties among his own men, while being disproportionately bitter and ruthless.
+In manner, he appeared a reserved and aristocratic officer of the old-fashioned Piedmontese school.